yuliadm/mixComp/README.md

 Please cite this software as:

-Chan, C., (2022). sweater: Speedy Word Embedding Association Test and Extras Using R. Journal of Open Source Software, 7(72), 4036, https://doi.org/10.21105/joss.04036
+...

-For a BibTeX entry, use the output from citation(package = "sweater").
+For a BibTeX entry, use the output from citation(package = "mixComp").